 Laparoscopy is an operation in which a telescope is inserted through the umbilicus (belly button) to inspect the pelvic organs i.e. uterus (womb), fallopian tubes and ovaries.

 Who might benefit from a laparoscopic subtotal hysterectomy?

-It is used to treat painful and/or heavy periods.
+It is used to treat painful and/or heavy periods, as well as cancer of the womb.
 Like all hysterectomies, it is not suitable for women who might want to have children in the future.